gkontogiannhs/mdds/README.md

+# Multi-Dimensional-DS
+### Requirements
+This implementation requires Python 3.x.

 ## 2D Range Tree
 This repository contains a Python implementation of a 2D range tree, along with a simple example usage.
 A 2D range tree is a data structure that can be used for efficient range searching in two-dimensional space.
-It's implemented using two 1D range trees, one built on the x-coordinates and one built on the y-coordinates.
+It's implemented using 1D range trees, one built on the x-coordinates and one built on the y-coordinates.
+The RangeTree1D class is implemented as a binary search tree where the nodes represent points and each node has a left and a right child representing the points that are less than or greater than the point at the node, respectively.

+### Implementation details
+The RangeTree2D class has three main methods:

+- __init__(self, points): The constructor for the class.
+Takes a list of points in 2D space represented as tuples of x, y coordinates.

+- _build_tree(self, points, depth): A recursive method that builds the 2D range tree.
+Takes a list of points and the current depth of the tree.

+- range_search(self, query, depth): A method that queries the tree and finds all points that lie within a specified range.
+Takes a tuple representing the range in (xmin, xmax, ymin, ymax) format and the current depth of the tree.

 ### Usage
 To use the 2D range tree, you can create an instance of the RangeTree2D class and pass in a list of points in 2D space: